danielproctor31/atomic/README.md

-# silverblue
+# atomic

 Based on the work done in: https://github.com/ublue-os

-This is my own custom image for Fedora Silverblue which can be used to quickly setup and new system to my preference and provide future updates.
+This is my own image for [Fedora Atomic Desktops](https://fedoraproject.org/atomic-desktops/) which can be used to quickly setup and new system to my preference and provide future updates.

 ## Usage